-The Transgender Day of Remembrance (TDOR) is held in November each year to memorialize those who were killed due to anti-transgender hatred or prejudice.
+The Transgender Day of Remembrance (TDOR) is observed annually on November 20th to memorialize those who were murdered due to anti-transgender hatred or prejudice.
 Although not every person represented during the Day of Remembrance self-identified as transgender, each was a victim of violence based on bias against transgender people.
-The list of deaths available at www.transgenderdor.org/ only contains those deaths known to the transgender community or that have been reported to the media.
-The Day of Remembrance is held in November to honor Rita Hester, whose murder kicked off the “Remembering Our Dead” web project and a San Francisco candlelight vigil in 1999.
+The Day of Remembrance is held in November to honor Rita Hester, whose murder in 1998 kicked off the “Remembering Our Dead” web project and a San Francisco candlelight vigil in 1999.
 Rita Hester’s murder — like most anti-transgender murder cases — has yet to be solved.

 What is the purpose of the Transgender Day of Remembrance?